mddilley/wagger-react-native/README.md

 # Wagger 🐶

-Brings dogs together time and time again.
+Bring dogs together time and time again.
 Users can sign up to add their dogs, create dog playdates, and join playdates created by others.

 This project started as a Ruby on Rails and JavaScript web application that I built a couple of years ago.
 After moving deeper into the React ecosystem, I decided to reboot the idea as way to learn React Native.